dzekelid/senders/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/senders/master/_listings/sendgrid/senders-sender-id-resend-verification-post.md
-- name: SendGrid Add Senders
+- name: SendGrid Delete Senders Sender
   description: |-
-    **This endpoint allows you to create a new sender identity.**
+    **This endoint allows you to delete one of your sender identities.**

-    *You may create up to 100 unique sender identities.*

     Sender Identities are required to be verified before use.
 If your domain has been whitelabeled it will auto verify on creation.
 Otherwise an email will be sent to the `from.email`.
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png